otaviogaiao/react-native-camera/docs/RNCamera.md

 Configuration options for permissions request for camera.
 It will be passed as `rationale` parameter to [`PermissionsAndroid.request`](https://facebook.github.io/react-native/docs/permissionsandroid#request).
 This replaces and deprecates old `permissionDialogTitle` and `permissionDialogMessage` parameters.

+### `Android` `askForAndroidCameraPermission`

+Boolean that when set to false, prevents the Camera component from asking for permission.
+So you should have asked permission before rendering the component.
+Use at your own risk.
+Useful to use with ExpoKit.
+Default to true.

+### `Android` `askForAndroidRecordAudioPermission`

+Boolean that when set to false, prevents the Camera component from asking for permission for audio recording.
+So you should have asked permission before rendering the component.
+Use at your own risk.
+Useful to use with ExpoKit.
+Default to true.

 #### `notAuthorizedView`

 By default a `Camera not authorized` message will be displayed when access to the camera has been denied, if set displays the passed react element instead of the default one.